-On June 22, 1999, at a regularly scheduled meeting of the STC board of directors, board representatives of new investors inquired whether STC had ever given consideration to possible merger, sale or acquisition opportunities.
-In response, Mr. Gausling discussed STC's previous negotiations with Epitope.
-In addition, Mr. Gausling discussed with the board STC's review of opportunities, considered from time to time by STC, to acquire individual product lines or groups of products, none of which involved the sale or merger of STC or the acquisition of a business.
+On June 15, 1999, at a regularly scheduled meeting of the STC board of directors, board representatives of new investors inquired whether STC had ever given consideration to possible merger, sale or acquisition opportunities.
+At this meeting, Mr. Gausling discussed STC's previous negotiations with Epitope, as well as several other potential transactions relating to the purchase, sale or license of individual product lines or groups of products.

 On June 23, 1999, Mr. Gausling and Mr. Morgan met at Epitope and reviewed the status of on-going distribution arrangements between STC and Epitope.
 At the meeting, new discussions regarding a possible business combination commenced.
 On July 8, 1999, Mr. Morgan met with Mr. Gausling at STC to discuss a possible purchase of STC's core business product lines as well as rights to the UPT technology related to oral fluid testing applications.
-At that time, Mr. Gausling indicated to Mr. Morgan that, while STC was not actively seeking a sale or merger, he believed the STC board would be willing to consider a proposal from Epitope because of the many complementary aspects of the businesses of the two companies.
+At that time, Mr. Gausling indicated to Mr. Morgan that, while STC was not actively seeking a sale or merger, he believed the STC board would be willing to consider a proposal from Epitope because of the perceived strategic fit of the businesses.
 Mr. Gausling also indicated that he believed an Epitope proposal, to be considered worthwhile for STC, would have to provide for a valuation of STC resulting in ownership of at least half of the stock of the combined company (and preferably substantially more than half based on Epitope's then current stock price), provide sufficient capital in order to enable STC to continue the development of UPT technology, provide continued employment for STC's employees in Bethlehem, Pennsylvania, and provide increased liquidity for STC's stockholders.
-STC's conclusion that a merger should result in STC stockholders receiving half of the stock of the combined company was based upon STC's analysis of each companies most recent year-end operating results.
-Specifically, that based upon such historical data: